-The History of the Mission to Seafarers starts with one man’s vision and culminates amidst the hustle and bustle of over three hundred “Flying Angel Clubs” world wide.
+The History of the Mission to Seafarers starts with one man’s vision and culminates amidst the hustle and bustle of over two hundred “Flying Angel Clubs” world wide.
 It is a fascinating history to explore throughout the world and indeed in the Vancouver Mission.

 The Best Kept Secret in the Anglican Church

 It was 1835, when the young Anglican priest, Fr.John Ashley, stood on the banks of the Bristol Channel in England gazing out at the many anchored ships.
 Lighters were plying to and fro the vessels, loading and unloading supplies and cargo.
 The hundreds of sailors aboard each ship were clearly visible, hauling on lines, carrying heavy loads, climbing in the rigging, patching the sails.
 And he wondered --- who cared for the spiritual load of these men? who led them in worship? who gave them Communion?

 As if exploring a new country, Fr.John Ashley headed out to the vessels, offering to take a Church Service for the sailors.
 Astonishment quickly turned into eager acceptance --- as Captain after Captain requested him to come aboard, and take Church Services for the men.
 He was overwhelmed with the needs --- and so when his Bishop offered him a quiet parish in the country, he replied: "I already have my Mission to Seamen".

 And so was born a Mission to the seamen of commercial vessels (the British Navy already had chaplains) a Mission that Fr.John Ashley pursued until, broken in health, he had to retire in 1850.
 But his vision had been contagious.
 All along the coasts of England, other priests and laity had begun to visit the merchant vessels and to take services aboard, to give counselling and advice, to take Communion, to hear Confessions, to bring Bibles, and other religious material --- to care for and serve the Seafarers of every nation.